 Forsknings og undervisningsoplysninger

-Anni Greve is a sociologist educated at Copenhagen University (Mag.Scient.Soc) and with a PhD from RU.
-Since 1998 she holds a position as Associate Professor of Sociology at ISG.
+Anni Greve is Associate Professor of Sociology and Head of Studies (Socialvidenskab) at ISE.
 Her specialist research interests are cities with success at a global level (Tokyo), and at the European level, the art of coping with instabilities and new forms of identity making - in recent years with the focus on hospitality practices that are related to particular sites in the city.
 She is initiator and coordinator of a major research program entitled CITYFUL (Cities with Success) that include academic and municipal partners from around the world.
 She is a founding member of Centre of Urban Studies at Roskilde University, Denmark, and the author of Sanctuaries of the City - Lessons from Tokyo.
 Ashgate.
 2011.
 Her work has been translated into English, French and Japanese.

 Other research fields include: